 Counter-check the Company’s Credibility

 Any genuine debt settlement company should be a member of the BBB or any relevant professional association that identifies the company as credible.
-Check all the complaints against the company as well as their reputation rating.
+Read reviews and see if other customers encourage you to settle your debt with this particular company.
+Look into complaints against the company as well as their reputation rating.
 Choose only the most reputable company.

 Don’t Be Carried Away by Big Names